'He's In Our Soul': Sisters Remember Their Dad's Legacy On Father's Day

 "The next day, that was when he slipped into his coma.
 And he never spoke to us again."

 Juan died on May 23, 2010.
-"We knew that although he was going to pass, he wasn't really leaving us," Candy said.
+"We knew that although he was going to pass, he wasn't really leaving us," Candi said.
 "He's in our soul."

 Audio produced for Morning Edition by Mia Warren.

-Note: A previous version of this story misspelled Candi Reyes' first name as Candy.